 Q: What is the All Things Silhouette Conference?

-A: It is a fan based conference to learn about the Silhouette Portrait, Cameo, Curio, and Mint machines.
-The event is not hosted by Silhouette America or Graphtec (the parent company).
-However, Silhouette America does sponsor portions of the conference and has representatives and executives onsite.
+However, Silhouette America does sponsor portions of the conference and has representatives and executives participate in the event.
 The guru behind the conference is Terri Johnson of Terri Johnson Creates.

-Q: Who attends the All Things Silhouette Conference?
+Q: Who can attend the All Things Silhouette Conference?

-A: The conference is open to all Silhouette lovers – beginners or advanced users.
+A: The conference is open to all Silhouette lovers – beginners and advanced users.

-A: The conference is a 3 day event that starts on a Friday afternoon and ends on a Sunday around 4pm.
+A: The conference is a multi day event that starts on a Friday afternoon and ends on a Sunday around 4pm.
 Friday’s afternoon and evening events are optional.

 Q: Where is the conference held?

-A: The conference has historically been held in Peachtree City, Georgia, a quaint city outside of Atlanta.
-The conference did head west for one year and was held in California.
+A: The in-person conference has historically been held in Peachtree City, Georgia, a quaint city outside of Atlanta.
+The conference did head west for one year and was held in Newport Beach, California.

 Q: What kinds of sessions take place during the conference?

-A: There are classes for everyone: machine basics, designing, screenprinting, cookie decorating, wood sign making, acrylic etching, heat transfer vinyl techniques, small business classes, new product sneak peeks, and much more.
-For this weekend’s event, there’s around 50 different classes to choose from.
+A: There are classes for everyone: machine basics, designing, screen printing, cookie decorating, wood sign making, acrylic etching, heat transfer vinyl techniques, small business classes, new product sneak peeks, and much more.
+There are usually around 50 different classes to choose from.

 Q: Is there a Cricut alternative event for Cricut users?

-A: At this time, I do not know of any event similar in nature for Cricut users.
+A: I do not know of any event similar in nature for Cricut users.